rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 ```

 ### **colorScheme**
-"The color scheme of the toggle component."
+"Optional colorScheme prop for theming the toggle group."

 ```tsx
 import React from 'react';